-In partnership with a large UK public sector health provider, INFLUENCE AT WORK conducted a series of experiments to show how three behaviourally informed changes that increased people’s commitment to attending their appointments and changed the way healthcare workers communicate about patient no-shows led to an overall 31.4% reduction in missed appointments.
-Importantly, all of the interventions we tested cost nothing to employ, yet the resulting savings ran to many millions.
+In partnership with a large UK public sector health provider, we conducted a series of experiments to demonstrate how 3 behaviourally informed changes would increase people’s commitment to attending their appointments, we also changed the way healthcare workers communicated to patients about no-shows.

 All of the interventions tested were costless to employ, yet the savings ran to many millions with an overall 31.4% reduction in missed appointments.